 This is the second of two courses designed for future elementary teachers.
 Students review mathematical topics, deepen their knowledge of the connections between topics, and reflect on how these topics are best taught in the elementary classroom and on how the topics relate to the strands of the Mathematics Content Standards for California Public Schools.
 Topics addressed in this course include statistics and probability concepts, geometrical figures, measurement, and motions in geometry.
-Satisfies the Core Curriculum Mathematics Requirement.
+Satisfies the Core Curriculum Mathematics Requirement or credit may be applied toward Core Curriculum Computational Sciences.